Tricia-S/Bike-Sharing-Dataset/README.md

 1. Introduction
 2. Background
 3. Project Objectives
+4. About the Data
-4. Data Preparation and Understanding
+5. Data Preparation and Understanding
-5. Data Preparation and Cleaning
+6. Data Preparation and Cleaning
-6. Visualisations, Analysis, and Recommendations
+7. Visualisations, Analysis, and Recommendations
-7. Dashboards and Analysis
+8. Dashboards and Analysis
-8. Overall Recommendations
+9. Overall Recommendations
-9. Reflection
+10. Reflection
-10. Citations
+11. Citations